A calculus for flow categories: A calculus of flow category moves

+Notice that $\M_{\cC''}(b',d) = rp \cdot \tau$ which is framed cobordant to $\tau$.
+After performing the extended Whitney trick we get $\M_{\cC''}(b',d) = \tau$.
 As handle cancellation of $a',b'$ leads to $\cC$, these categories are move equivalent.
 We now perform a handle slide, the extended Whitney trick and cancellation of $a'$ and $b'$ on $\cC''$ as in the moves below to get the required flow category $\cC'$.

 The dual move equivalence follows similarly and is left to the reader. \end{proof}

 Some of the higher dimensional moduli spaces can indeed change.
 To see this, consider the following example.